murathanje/Biconomy-Bundler/README.md

 - Node.js v16 or higher
 - Yarn or npm
 - Two EOA accounts with Sepolia ETH for gas fees
-- Access to Sepolia RPC endpoint
+- Access to Base Sepolia RPC endpoint

 ## Installation